bbrzycki/setigen/docs/source/voltages.rst

 The main backend elements are the digitizer, filterbank, and requantizer.
 The digitizer quantizes input voltages to a desired number of bits, and a desired full width at half maximum (FWHM) in the quantized voltage space.
 The filterbank implements a software polyphase filterbank, coarsely channelizing input voltages.
 The requantizer takes the resulting complex voltages, and quantizes each component to either 8 or 4 bits, suitable for saving into GUPPI RAW format.

 All of these elements are wrapped into the RawVoltageBackend, which connects each piece together.
-The main method RawVoltageBackend.record() automatically retrieves real voltages as needed and passes them through each backend element, finally saving out the quantized complex voltages to disk.
+The main method :code:`RawVoltageBackend.record()` automatically retrieves real voltages as needed and passes them through each backend element, finally saving out the quantized complex voltages to disk.

 A minimal working example of the pipeline is as follows: